polbeni/materials-modelling/README.md

    - Retrain MACE MLIP model.
    - Generate molecular crystals from molecule xyz file.
    - Study the behaviour of molecules in molecular crystals.
+   - Use MLIPs to explore solid solutions supercells.

 ## Disclaimer